acornjs/acorn/README.md

 A plugin should register itself by adding a property to `acorn.plugins`, which holds a function.
-Calling `acorn.parse`, a `plugin` option can be passed, holding an object mapping plugin names to configuration values (or just `true` for plugins that don't take options).
+Calling `acorn.parse`, a `plugins` option can be passed, holding an object mapping plugin names to configuration values (or just `true` for plugins that don't take options).
 After the parser object has been created, the initialization functions for the chosen plugins are called with `(parser,